rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/global-permissions/_index.md

 1. From the **Global** view, select **Security > Roles** from the main menu.
 Make sure the **Global** tab is selected.

 1. Find the permissions set that you want to add or remove as a default.
-Then edit the permission by selecting **Ellipsis > Edit**.
+Then edit the permission by selecting **&#8942; > Edit**.

 1. If you want to add the permission as a default, Select **Yes: Default role for new users** and then click **Save**.